The First Affiliated Hospital With Nanjing Medical University

 Spine surgery showdown: which Tiny-Incision procedure wins for seniors?

-Symptom relief Not yet recruitingThis study compares two types of keyhole spine surgery for middle-aged and older adults (50-75 years) with lumbar spinal stenosis, a condition that causes leg pain and trouble walking.
-One surgery just takes pressure off the nerves, while the other also fuses the bones together. …
+Symptom relief Not yet recruitingThis study compares two types of keyhole spine surgery for middle-aged and older adults with lumbar spinal stenosis, a condition that causes leg pain and trouble walking.
+One surgery just removes the tissue pressing on nerves, while the other also fuses the bones together.
+The go…

 Phase: NA • Sponsor: The First Affiliated Hospital with Nanjing Medical University • Aim: Symptom relief